 This simple recipe yields about 1/3 cup, or enough to prepare approximately two meals.

-1. Combine all the ingredients.
-At this point, you can either a) use the sauce as is, leaving for an hour to give the flavors a chance to blend, or b) for a thicker, richer sauce, boil the liquid until it is reduced by half, about 3 tablespoons.
+- Combine all the ingredients.
+At this point, you can either use the sauce as is, leaving for an hour to give the flavors a chance to blend or boil the liquid until it is reduced by half, about 3 tablespoons.